Documentation Index

 [INSERT FULL TEXT]

-Use this prompt when you need specific data points from a paper, not a full summary.
-Useful for populating evidence tables in slide decks or manuscripts.
+Use when: You need specific data points from a paper, not a full summary.

 You are a medical writing assistant.
 Extract the following specific data points from the provided paper.